Garrick McGee

 Garrick Ladell McGee (born April 6, 1973) is an American football coach and former player.
-He is currently the wide receivers coach at Louisville.
+He is the wide receivers coach at North Carolina.
 He was previously the quarterbacks coach at the University of Florida.
 McGee was the head football coach at the University of Alabama at Birmingham (UAB) from 2012 to 2013.
 He has served as the offensive coordinator at Northwestern University, the University of Arkansas, the University of Louisville, and the University of Illinois.
 McGee played college football as a quarterback at Arizona State University, Northeastern Oklahoma A&M College, and the University of Oklahoma.

 Early life

 McGee was born in Tulsa, Oklahoma and graduated from Tulsa's Booker T. Washington High School.
 He went on to play as a quarterback at Arizona State University, Northeastern Oklahoma A&M College, and the University of Oklahoma.

 Coaching career

 Arkansas

 McGee was named the offensive coordinator and quarterbacks coach of the Razorbacks prior to the 2010 season and helped lead them to a 10–3 record and an appearance in the 2011 Sugar Bowl.
 Arkansas' offense finished 8th in the nation, averaging 489 yards per game.
 The Razorbacks were also fourth in passing offense and 14th in scoring offense (37.3 ppg).

 On January 13, 2011, media outlets reported that McGee was offered the job to take over the University of Tulsa's Golden Hurricane football team from the departing Todd Graham, who left the head coaching position to take over the program at the University of Pittsburgh.
 McGee withdrew his name from the search the following day.